The Supernaturalist

 The Supernaturalist is a science fiction cyberpunk novel by Irish author Eoin Colfer.
 The book was influenced by film noir and other predecessors of the cyberpunk science fiction movement.
-Colfer has outlined plans for a sequel, The Supernaturalist 2.
+Colfer has outlined plans for a sequel, Avernus.

 Plot

 The Supernaturalist takes place in Satellite City, a large city in an unspecified location in the Northern Hemisphere, in the third millennium.
 Much of Satellite City is controlled by the Satellite, owned by Myishi Corporation.
 By the time of the novel, however, the Satellite is losing links to the surface, causing disasters that range from mild to catastrophic.

-The book opens with an introduction to Cosmo Hill, an orphan at the Clarissa Frayne Institute for Parentally Challenged Boys.
-At the Institute, the boys are used as human guinea pigs for various products.
-However, on a trip back from a record company, the truck transporting them crashes.
-Cosmo and a friend, Francis (aka "Ziplock") manage to escape the wreckage, but are pursued by a warden from the Institute.
-The chase takes them to the rooftops, where Cosmo and Ziplock fall into a wrecked generator.
-Ziplock is electrocuted but Cosmo survives, albeit with multiple critical injuries, including several broken bones and a heart which begins to shut down.
+The book opens with an introduction to Cosmo Hill, an orphan at the Clarissa Frayne Institute for Parentally Challenged Boys with it later being revealed that Clarissa Frayne not only came up with the term, "no-sponsor" but that she also hated children.
+At the Institute, the boys are used as human guinea pigs for various products which sees the institute also being paid with the life expectancy for a no-sponsor or an orphan being fifteen years as by the time they're that age, the orphan in question is either dead, has escaped or been sent to a labor prison via a fabricated criminal record.
+After finishing a test involving a spray, the orphans head to their various spots and spend the evening, eating while communicating via the network, a system that allows them to talk to one another without the marshals knowing as the institute forbids direct contact, believing it could be lead to friendships and eventually a revolt.
+However, the next day on a trip back from a record company, the truck transporting them crashes.
+Cosmo and a friend, Francis (aka "Ziplock Murphy") manage to escape the wreckage, but are pursued by a warden, Redwood from the Institute, Redwood having a reputation for making the lives of the no-sponsors he's guarding miserable.
+The chase takes them to the rooftops, where Redwood attempts to grab Ziplock, only for Ziplock's jumpsuit to rip, sending Cosmo and Ziplock falling into a wrecked generator.
+Ziplock is electrocuted and dies but Cosmo survives, albeit with multiple critical injuries, including several broken bones and a heart which begins to shut down.
 He begins seeing small blue creatures around him.
 When one lands on his chest and begins sucking his life out, three figures appear out of nowhere and kill the creature.
-Although the teens want to leave him, Cosmo begs them to take him with them, pleading to not be left to be eaten by the strange blue beings.
+Although the teens want to leave him, Cosmo begs them to take him with them, pleading to not be left to be eaten by the strange blue beings while knowing that Redwood will not let him return to the institute, alive.
 The group labels him a "Spotter" and, after some argument, take him with them before he passes out.